-And as the company proclaims its product to be: ‘Seamless underwear for committed athletes’ – as a regular runner, it was time to test Runderwear briefs out in the field.
+And as the company proclaims its product to be: ‘Seamless underwear for committed athletes’ – as a regular runner, it was time for a live Runderwear review out in the field.

 First off I chose to start light and debut Runderwear in a gym session.
-During a pretty standard session I incorporated a three-mile run programme which involved a range of tempos and varying inclines.
+During a pretty standard session I incorporated a three-mile treadmill run with a range of tempos and varying inclines.

 What is immediately noticeable about the briefs is their excellent fit.

 The ideal for any sports performance clothing is for the item to be nicely streamlined so your movements can remain natural and unaffected and the Runderwear briefs certainly meet these requirements.

 They are robust and the stretchy elastane material proves perfect in allowing an ease of movement while exercising.